 A ceiling lift greatly reduces the strain on a caregiver as the patient can be moved easily, safely and with dignity and comfort from bed to bath or other locations.
 A patient assessment should be made before buying a ceiling lift.
-It is important to match a person needs and mobility to the lift’s capability and intended use.
-For example, a person with some ability to control and support himself can use a different type of lift than a person who requires total support.
+It is important to match the individual’s needs and mobility to the lift’s capability and intended use.
+For example, a person with some ability to control and support themselves may want to use a lift with hand held controls that they can operate while hand held controls for a person who requires total support may not be useful.

-A patient lift can also be self-standing.
+A patient lift is floor based with wheels attached to the base.
 This type of lift may be manual (using hydraulic assistance) or fully motorized.
-The lift can be wheeled from room to room and moved into position and moved out the way when not needed.
+The stand consists of a base with caster wheels, a mast/vertical pole with a large handle for steering and the boom arm that moves up and down to lift and lower the patient.
+The lift can be wheeled from room to room and moved into position and out the way when not in use.

-Portable, manual patient lifts are the most economical costing less than about $500.
-Motorized, portable ceiling lifts start around $2,000 and installed overhead track systems cost upwards of $5,000.
+Portable, manual patient lifts are the most economical costing about $1,000.
+Motorized, portable ceiling lifts start around $3,000 and installed overhead track systems cost upwards of $5,000.

 Ceiling Lift Features

-The weight of the unit is an important consideration if you plan to move the lift from room to room, or take it from place to place.
-The lightest units weigh only about 7 lb.
-(Prism P300) but heavier units may be close to 30 lb.
+The weight of the unit is an important consideration if you plan to move the lift from one room to another room/place or if the caregiver is elderly.
+The lightest unit available on the market weighs only about 11 lb (Savaria Monarch) but heavier units may be closer to 30 lb.

 The lifting capacity of a ceiling or patient lift is how much weight the lift can safety raise and lower.
 Experienced ceiling/patient lift salespeople can help determine the right lift for the patient.